Pennsylvania

 When to call a professional

 Call a professional when you notice repeated breaker trips, warm or nonworking outlets, flickering that affects multiple areas, burning smells, buzzing, or any sign that moisture may be affecting electrical components.
-It also makes sense to bring in an electrician before adding major appliances, finishing lower-level spaces, or making upgrades that could push an older panel past its practical limits.
+It also makes sense to bring in an electrician before adding major appliances, changing how lower levels or detached spaces are used, or making updates that could push an older panel past its practical limits.

 Other Allentown-area electrical specialists to consider